spdx/Spdx-Java-Library/README-V3-UPGRADE.md

 A new class `LicenseTextHelper` was added and the method `isLicenseTextEquivalent(String, String)` along with many supporting methods were moved to `LicenseTextHelper` from `org.spdx.utility.compare.LicenseCompareHelper`.

+## Other moved classes

+- `org.spdx.library.model.license.ListedLicenses` moved to `org.spdx.library.ListedLicenses`

+## Removed methods

+Some methods that previously existed in the model classes (e.g. `ListedLicense.getLicenseTextHtml()`) have been removed and do not have an equivalent in v2 of the library.

 ## Changes to SPDX version 2 package, class, and method names

 To support accessing SPDX 2.X model object while updating the library for SPDX 3.0 support, the package names for the SPDX 2.X model objects are now named `org.spdx.library.model.v2.[package]`.